OpenMA/openma-doc/api/nightly/c++/classma_1_1_object.md

 Detailed Description
 --------------------

-This class uses the private implementation (pimpl) idiom to keep an ABI compatibility between the different release of the project.
+This class uses the private implementation (pimpl) idiom to keep an ABI compatibility between the different releases of the project.

 Two macros are provided to simplify the implementation of the pimpl idiom.
 Both of them are defined in the file "openma/base/opaque.h".

 -   [OPENMA\_DECLARE\_PIMPL\_ACCESSOR()](#1a42d82423cf13709e1df5131d21de2640): Creates pimpl() methods in the public interface to access to the private part (opaque pointer)
 -   [OPENMA\_DECLARE\_PINT\_ACCESSOR()](#1a0a5b1a81a45138d9a99cb01c6e1fc6b5): Creates pint() methods in the private implementation to access to the public part

 For example, the following header file create a new class which contains an accessor and mutator for a member 'Version' in the (opaque) private implementation.
 The macro [OPENMA\_DECLARE\_PIMPL\_ACCESSOR()](#1a42d82423cf13709e1df5131d21de2640) declares private pimpl() methods used to access to the mp\_Pimpl member.
 The methods are able to downcast to the given classname.
-This is usefull when the implemented class inherits from a class which uses already the pimpl idiom.
+This is useful when the implemented class inherits from a class that already uses the pimpl idiom.

 To use the macros for custom development you can follow the next examples.
-The first and second introduce the macros while the third introduce their use to inherit from the class openma::Object
+The first and second introduce the macros while the third introduces their use to inherit from the class openma::Object

 First the public interface is defined in a header file.